 In 1995, Dolly Parton started Imagination Library in her home county in Tennessee to inspire a love of books and reading for all preschool children in the county.

+Dolly envisioned creating a lifelong love of reading, inspiring them to dream.
 Since the beginning, children from birth to age five receive a free age-appropriate book in the mail every month.
 The Imagination Library mails more than 1.8 million high-quality, age-appropriate books each month to registered children from birth to age five.
-Dolly envisioned creating a lifelong love of reading, inspiring them to dream.
-The impact of the program has been widely researched and results suggest positive increases in key early childhood literacy metrics.
+The program's impact has been widely researched, and results suggest positive increases in key early childhood literacy metrics.

 HOW DOES IT WORK?

 In Wapello County, registration is provided by the Ottumwa Public Library.
-Fiscal management is provided by United Way of Wapello County.
+United Way of Wapello County provides fiscal management.
 Funding is currently provided by United Way of Wapello County, Ottumwa Regional Legacy Foundation, and Ottumwa Public Library Foundation.
-Many other partners are working to promote and support this program for Wapello County families, including Greater Ottumwa Partners in Progress, Mahaska/Wapello Early Childhood Iowa, Ottumwa Regional Legacy Foundation, Riverhills Community Health Center, and Sieda Community Action.
+Many other partners are working to promote and support this program for Wapello County families.
+These partners include Greater Ottumwa Partners in Progress, Mahaska/Wapello Early Childhood Iowa, Ottumwa Regional Legacy Foundation, Riverhills Community Health Center, and Sieda Community Action.

 WHY DOES IT MATTER?

-Fostering early language and literacy skills is one of the most important thing we can do for our children, setting them up for success in school, work and life.
+Fostering early language and literacy skills is one of the most important things we can do for our children, setting them up for success in school, work, and life.

-- Investment in early childhood programs for birth-age five delivers 7-10% return on investment through improved social and economic outcomes
+- Investment in early childhood programs for birth-age five delivers a 7-10% return on investment through improved social and economic outcomes.

 Sign up today!
 ALL children under the age of five in Wapello County are eligible.
 Simply submit an official registration form by an authorized adult.

-Download and print the brochure and registration form here, or apply in person at the Ottumwa Public Library.
-Completed forms should be submitted by mail or in person to:
+Download and print the brochure and registration form here or apply at the Ottumwa Public Library in person.
+Completed forms should be submitted by mail or in-person to: